MischaU8/yumyum/extruding/extrude-boundary-wall_2Iu3O2555DI.md

 yum yum
-Floyd here with a quick look at extruding with the thickness attribute enabled in plasticity start by selecting a face then use the keyboard shortcut e to activate the extrude tool next use the keyboard shortcut shift T to enable
+Floyd here with a quick look at extruding with the thickness attribute enabled in Plasticity start by selecting a face then use the keyboard shortcut e to activate the extrude tool next use the keyboard shortcut shift T to enable